-In case you missed the recent episode of the Healthcare Rap podcast titled “What’s Your Best Career Advice for New Marketers?” we’ve curated some of the most salient ideas for veterans and neophytes alike.
+In case you missed the recent episode of the Healthcare Rap podcast titled “What’s Your Best Career Advice for New Marketers,” we’ve curated some of the most salient ideas for veterans and neophytes alike.

+For those entering the healthcare marketing industry for the first time, career advice from experienced peers can help carve out a path to success.
 The excerpts below feature some of our favorite quotes on professional development, networking, and other critical skills for the modern marketer.

 Step Away from the Desk